-- Blade Cleaning - Cutting blade can become loaded with material despite coolant - Using the Miter guide, load the silicon carbide dressing stick onto the saw and feed slowly into the spinning blade about two to three mm.

-Lubing threads

-- The aluminum blade retaining nut is prone to cold welding to the stainless steel blade arbor.
-This is known as "thread galling" and makes removing the nut difficult and can damage the arbor and the nut - To prevent thread galling a small amount of silicone grease must be applied to the arbor prior to threading on the retaining nut.

-Emptying coolant

-- When not in use for long periods, the coolant within the TrimSaw has a tendency to evaporate leaving behind a incredibly discussing green goop - To prevent staff from having to clean this, if the TrimSaw is not in use for over a month it is advisable to drain the coolant tank - Draining coolant can be done with the ball valve on the rear of the saw and should be emptied into a container for safe waste disposal. - Rinse coolant tank twice with water after coolant has been emptied.
-Water can be disposed of directly into the sink - Leave Trimsaw open to allow complete evaporation of any remaining water
+- Blade Cleaning - $\,\circ\,$ Cutting blade can become loaded with material despite coolant - Using the Miter guide, load the silicon carbide dressing stick onto the saw and feed slowly into the spinning blade about two to three mm. - Lubing threads - Due to material choices, the aluminum blade retaining nut is prone to cold welding to the stainless steel blade arbor.
+This is known as "thread galling" and makes removing the nut difficult and can damage the arbor and the nut - $\circ\,$ To prevent thread galling a small amount of grease must be applied to the arbor prior to threading on the retaining nut - Emptying coolant - When not in use for long periods, the coolant within the TrimSaw has a tendency to evaporate leaving behind a incredibly discussing green goop - $\circ\,$ To prevent staff from having to clean this, if the TrimSaw is not in use for over a month it is advisable to drain the coolant tank - Draining coolant can be done with the ball valve on the rear of the saw and should be emptied into a container for safe waste disposal. - $\circ\,$ Rinse coolant tank twice with water after coolant has been emptied.
+Water can be disposed of directly into the sink - $\circ\,$ Leave Trimsaw open to allow complete evaporation of any remaining water - Filling coolant - $\circ\,$ Fill the TrimSaw coolant tank with DI water to the max fill line (about a gallon) - $\circ\,$ Add 120 mL of Coolmist coolant concentrate to DI water and mix